 Both countries have a temperate climate, allowing year-round travel.

-The infrastructure in both countries is well developed.
+The infrastructure in both countries is well-developed.
 Both have large train networks that reach major cities.
 Smaller towns and villages are covered by buses.

-Mass tourism is well established in both countries.
+Mass tourism is well-established in both countries.
 Therefore, it is unlikely that you will be the only foreigner in town.
 You just need to ask yourself if that is a good thing.

 Spain and Portugal have a rich historical heritage, much of which is shared.
 The Roman Empire, the Goths and the Umayyad Caliphate have all left their mark on both countries.
-Spain is second only to Italy in the number of UNESCO World Heritage sites.

 Both Spaniards and Portuguese are friendly and laid-back people.